 The job market has total volatility

 This job market is like no other since the Great Depression.
-The problem is that the reduced levels of hiring isn’t going to go away any time soon.
-Just to get back to employment levels just before the Great Recession, it will take some eight million jobs to get to even.
+The problem is that the reduced levels of hiring are not going to go away any time soon.
+After almost seven years since the bottom of the Great Recession, we’re only now back to employment levels from 2007.
 That doesn’t include population growth where new people entering the job market start to look for work; that’s just to get even.

 That means lots of churn — and the need to hit the ground running as soon as you get a new position.
 There are simply too many qualified people looking for work for you to sit on your excitement on getting your new gig.